univention/univention-corporate-server/doc/manual/installation.rst

   installation, where the network is not configured automatically through DHCP.
   This is practical on systems, where the network must be setup manually.

-* The Advanced options submenu offers advanced options for the installation process for selection:
+* The :guilabel:`Advanced options` submenu offers advanced options for the installation process for selection:

   * :guilabel:`Start in text mode` performs an interactive standard installation in text mode.
 This is practical on systems which display problems with the graphic version of the installer.

-  * :guilabel:`Rescue mode` The rescue mode is there to recover systems unable to boot.
+  * :guilabel:`Rescue mode` is there to recover systems unable to boot.

   * :guilabel:`Boot from first hard drive` boots the operating system installed